 German government authorities want to be assured that a translated document is an accurate version of the original.
 Documents like birth certificates and marriage certificates, for example, are legal documents.
 Even if you are fluent in German, you cannot do the translations yourself.
-You will need a professional German English translator who is certified to provide sworn translations to guarantee that your personal documents are acceptable.
+You will need a professional German English translator who is certified to provide sworn translations into German to guarantee that your personal documents are acceptable.

 More about sworn translations in Germany

 An E.U. directive in 2016 makes sworn statements unnecessary as long as you are an E.U. citizen, but as all British citizens are now technically no longer E.U. citizens, despite the transition period arrangement, it is sensible to ensure that you select a German translator who is certified to provide sworn translations.
 These sworn translators must be certified by the Landgericht, or German State Court in the German state you are residing in.
 Typically, each translated document should have the following: